YellowJacketLinux/LFS/tlive-lfs.md

 and mount it at the `/opt/texlive` mount point.

-If TeXLive is on an external drive, you want the `/etc/fstab` to auto-mount it when detectected but not attempt to mount it when not present:
+If TeXLive is on an external drive, you want the `/etc/fstab` to auto-mount it when detected but not attempt to mount it when not present:

     UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX /opt/texlive   ext2  defaults,noauto 1 2